 - 22 push-ups in 1 minute or less

-- The applicant must pass all 4 fitness tests in sequence as listed above with proper form and no more than a 5-minute rest between tests and in the prescribed amount of time.
+The applicant must pass all four (4) fitness tests in sequence as listed above with proper form and no more than a 5-minute rest between tests and in the prescribed amount of time.

 Applicants may be required to successfully pass a polygraph examination.

-- U.S. Citizenship: Candidates must be United States citizens and present proof of citizenship, if selected.
+- U.S. Citizenship: Applicants must be United States citizens and present proof of citizenship, if selected.

 - Age: Applicants must be at least 21 years of age.
 The day immediately preceding an individual's 37th birthday will be the last day to be referred for selection consideration.
 However, the age restriction may not apply if you are a preference-eligible veteran or if you are currently serving or have previously served in a federal civilian law enforcement position covered by 5 U.S.C.
 Section 8336(c) or 5 U.S.C.
 Section 8412(d).